ORNL/GridKit/CONTRIBUTING.md

 ## Development Container
 A development container is available for all developers using VS Code to develop.
 This will automatically install all pre-requisite software you need to develop in GridKit.
 Any developer who wishes to use this setup can follow [this tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) and simply use the option "Reopen Folder in Container" rather than "New Dev Container...", which will automatically build the included container.

+## Electric Grid Test Cases

+When adding a new test case to to the repository using the GridKit input file format, you should follow the following guidelines to remain constistant with existing GridKit cases.
+For each test case, the associated README.md should contain the following:
+- A high resolution oneline diagram ($\geq$ 600 dpi)
+- No overlapping labels
+- Use common electrical symbols for components (transformers, generators, loads, etc.)
+- Use a calm color pallet

+Within the README file for the test case, specify characteristics such as:
+- Which component models are used
+- Quantity of each component model used
+- Types of events well-suited for the case
+- Any other relevant case characteristics

+Additionally, specify existing multiple resolutions of the case, i.e., if there is a high-fidelity EMT network model along with a phasor-domain network model that is well known and available, we should indicate that both these model resolutions are available within GridKit.